The weather

 The weather fronts are relentless: more showers, snow and wind in the coming days

-Tuesday will be a cloudier and more unsettled day, with stronger winds and colder temperatures expected.
+Tuesday will be a cloudier and more unsettled day, with colder weather expected.

-BarcelonaThe weather is relentless.
-We started the week with strong winds in many areas and another widespread snowfall across the Pyrenees (you'll find the most important data on snowfall and winds at the end of this report).
-Looking ahead to the next few hours and days, the weather will remain unsettled and changeable due to the passage of new Atlantic fronts.
-This afternoon and evening, some showers will arrive from the west, crossing the country eastward throughout Tuesday.
-Rain will be scattered here and there, mostly outside the Lleida Pyrenees, with overcast skies and temperatures rising slightly.
-Once the front passes, the wind will pick up again, and temperatures will drop significantly on Wednesday.
-The snow level will be temporarily high on Tuesday, but will fall sharply again afterward.
+BarcelonaThe weather offers no respite.
+Yesterday we started the week with strong winds in many regions and another widespread snowfall across the Pyrenees (you'll find the most important details of the latest episode of snow and gales at the end of this report).
+Looking ahead to the next few hours and days, the weather will remain unsettled and highly changeable due to the passage of new Atlantic fronts, the next one associated with a new Atlantic storm called JosephAll of this will make today a rather cloudy day with a risk of showers or drizzle moving across the country from west to east throughout the day.
+Rain will be scattered here and there, mostly outside the Pyrenees of Lleida, with temperatures rising slightly.
+Once the front passes, the wind will regain strength and spread, and temperatures will drop significantly on Wednesday.
+The snow level will be temporarily high on Tuesday, but will fall again afterward.
 With so much snow, wind, and temperature fluctuations, the avalanche risk remains high throughout the Pyrenees.
-Exercise extreme caution in the high mountains.
+Exercise extreme caution in high mountain areas.

 Tuesday: Unsettled weather

-The passage of a new cold front will bring increased cloud cover on Tuesday, with some light showers moving across the region from west to east.
+The passage of a new cold front will bring increased cloud cover on Tuesday, with some light showers moving across the region from west to east, especially in the afternoon.
 Overall, rainfall will be light, with the heaviest precipitation expected on the southern slopes of the Pyrenees and the Pre-Pyrenees of Lleida.
-The snow level will temporarily rise to 1,800 meters due to warmer southerly winds, but will drop back down to 1,500 or 1,300 meters later in the day.
+Some slightly heavier showers are possible between Barcelona and Girona during the afternoon, although they will be brief.
+The snow level will rise temporarily to 1,800 meters due to warmer southerly winds, but will drop back down to 1,500 or 1,300 meters throughout the day.

 Cargando